Uber and Lyft take different roads in search of profit

-NEW YORK (Reuters) - Uber Technologies Inc and Lyft Inc, the two leading U.S. ride-hailing companies, are on divergent paths as Uber pours money into money-losing side businesses while smaller rival Lyft focuses on moving people around.
+NEW YORK (Reuters) - Uber Technologies Inc (UBER.N) and Lyft Inc (LYFT.O), the two leading U.S. ride-hailing companies, are on divergent paths as Uber pours money into money-losing side businesses while smaller rival Lyft focuses on moving people around.

 Uber shares shot up 9% on Friday after the company said on Thursday it could achieve a measure of company-wide profitability in the fourth quarter of 2020, a year ahead of a previous target.
 That measure excludes expenses for stock-based compensation and other items.
 Uber still expects to lose more than $1 billion for all of 2020.

 Uber and Lyft, both based in San Francisco, are ride hailing’s odd couple.
 Uber is much larger, with $3.8 billion in revenues for the first nine months of 2019 compared to $956 million for Lyft.
-At almost $69 billion, Uber’s market valuation is nearly five times that of Lyft’s - and well ahead of automaker General Motors Co.
+At almost $69 billion, Uber’s market valuation is nearly five times that of Lyft’s - and well ahead of automaker General Motors Co(GM.N).

 Uber operates in more markets around the world, although it has clashed with regulators in London and Germany and struggled in some Asian markets.
 Lyft focuses on North America.